FAQ

 For people of all ages:

-Friends of Third Place Commons has grown incrementally, from a volunteer–run organization in 2000 to a healthy, sustainable, small nonprofit with an annual operating budget of approximately $125,000.
-We rely on the generosity of individual donors, as well as financial support through grants, funding from the City of Lake Forest Park, Merlone Geier, partner agencies, and corporate sponsors.
-You can learn more about our wonderful supporters on the Third Place Commons Sponsors page.
+Friends of Third Place Commons has grown incrementally, from a volunteer–run organization in 2000 to a healthy, sustainable, small nonprofit with an annual operating budget of approximately $250,000.
+Like any nonprofit organization, we rely heavily on the generosity of individual donors, as well as financial support through grants, funding from the City of Lake Forest Park, Merlone Geier Partners, partner agencies, and corporate sponsors.

 Over time, Third Place Commons has developed many vital partnerships with other organizations and agencies in the north end of King County.
 Among them are: